n8n-io/n8n-docs/docs/contributing.md

 You can contribute to the n8n documentation, for example by documenting nodes or fixing issues.

 The repository for the docs is [here](https://github.com/n8n-io/n8n-docs) and the guidelines for contributing to the docs are [here](https://github.com/n8n-io/n8n-docs/blob/master/CONTRIBUTING.md).

-## Share your story

-n8n users come from a wide range of backgrounds, experience levels, and interests.
-We like to highlight different users and their projects in our [blog interviews](https://medium.com/n8n-io/tagged/interview).
-If you're working with n8n and would like to inspire the community, we'd love to hear from you.

-We have the following process for user stories for our blog:

-1. **Pitch:** Fill out [this typeform](https://n8n-community.typeform.com/to/VYiRI7WN?typeform-source=n8n.io) to tell us briefly how you use n8n and what you'd like to share with the world about your experience.
-2. **Discussion:** We get back to you and schedule a call to discuss more or send you a list of questions.
-3. **Review:** We write/edit the interview and send you the final draft for review.
-4. **Publishing:** Once you approve the final draft, we schedule the post to be published on our blog.

 ## Write a blog post